Approximate blocked Gibbs sampling for Bayesian neural networks: Literature review

-SG-MCMC belongs to the broader family of minibatch MCMC algorithms.
-In minibatch MCMC, a target density is evaluated on a subset (minibatch) of the data, thus avoiding the computational cost of MCMC iterations based on the entire data. \citet{welling2011} has employed the notion of minibatch to develop a stochastic gradient Langevin dynamics (SG-LD) Monte Carlo algorithm, which is the first instance of SG-MCMC. \cite{chen2014} have introduced stochastic gradient Hamiltonian Monte Carlo (SG-HMC) and applied it to infer the parameters of a Bayesian neural network fitted to the MNIST dataset~\citep{lecun1998}.
+In minibatch MCMC, a target density is evaluated on a subset (minibatch) of the data, thus avoiding the computational cost of MCMC iterations based on the entire data.
+A stochastic gradient MCMC (SG-MCMC) algorithm is a minibatch MCMC algorithm that uses the gradient of the target density. ~\cite{welling2011} have employed the notion of minibatch to develop a stochastic gradient Langevin dynamics (SG-LD) Monte Carlo algorithm, which is the first instance of SG-MCMC. ~\cite{chen2014} have introduced stochastic gradient Hamiltonian Monte Carlo (SG-HMC), which is another instance of SC-MCMC, and applied it to infer the parameters of a Bayesian neural network fitted to the MNIST dataset~\citep{lecun1998}.

 SG-LD and SG-HMC are two SG-MCMC algorithms that initiated approximate MCMC research in machine learning.
-Several variants of SG-MCMC have appeared ever since. \cite{gong2018} have proposed an SG-MCMC scheme that generalizes Hamiltonian dynamics with state-dependent drift and diffusion, and have demonstrated the performance of this scheme on convolutional and on recurrent neural networks. \citet{zhang2020} have proposed cyclical SG-MCMC, a tempered version of SG-LD with a cyclical stepsize schedule.
-Moreover,~\citet{zhang2020} have showcased the performance of cyclical SG-MCMC on a ResNet-18~\citep{he2016} fitted to the CIFAR-10 and CIFAR-100 datasets~\citep{krizhevsky2009}. \citet{alexos2022} have introduced structured SG-MCMC, a combination of SG-MCMC and structured variational inference~\citep{saul1995}.
-Structured SG-MCMC employs SG-LD or SG-HMC to sample from a factorized variational parameter posterior density. \citet{alexos2022} have tested the performance of structured SG-MCMC on ResNet-20~\citep{he2016} architectures fitted to the CIFAR-10, SVHN~\citep{netzer2011} and fashion MNIST~\citep{xiao2017} datasets.
+Several variants of SG-MCMC have appeared ever since. \cite{gong2018} have proposed an SG-MCMC scheme that generalizes Hamiltonian dynamics with state-dependent drift and diffusion, and have demonstrated the performance of this scheme on convolutional and on recurrent neural networks. \cite{zhang2020} have proposed cyclical SG-MCMC, a tempered version of SG-LD with a cyclical stepsize schedule.
+Moreover,~\cite{zhang2020} have showcased the performance of cyclical SG-MCMC on a ResNet-18~\citep{he2016} fitted to the CIFAR-10 and CIFAR-100 datasets~\citep{krizhevsky2009}. \cite{alexos2022} have introduced structured SG-MCMC, a combination of SG-MCMC and structured variational inference~\citep{saul1995}.
+Structured SG-MCMC employs SG-LD or SG-HMC to sample from a factorized variational parameter posterior density. \cite{alexos2022} have tested the performance of structured SG-MCMC on ResNet-20~\citep{he2016} architectures fitted to the CIFAR-10, SVHN~\citep{netzer2011} and fashion MNIST~\citep{xiao2017} datasets.

-Aside from research papers on MCMC for neural networks, there also exist reviews of the topic.
-For instance, see ~\citet{wenzel2020}, ~\citet{izmailov2021} and ~\cite{papamarkou2022}.
-Such reviews provide insights into the utility, challenges and future of MCMC in deep learning.